hilch/TrakDiag/README.md

 ## TD_Recorder

 Records shuttle data cyclically and provides a video for playing back the last seconds before a failure happend as scene viewer would do.
+Use an instance for each assembly.

 If 'Trigger' is set a html file containing the 'SvgData' with shuttle movements and a system dump file is created.

-Since MC_BR_AsmCopyShuttleData_AcpTrak is used internally and only one instance of this FB is allowed in project one can use the shuttle data provided by 'DataAddress'/'DataSize' for own usage instead.
+Since MC_BR_AsmCopyShuttleData_AcpTrak is used internally this FB is blocked for your application.
+If you still need this data you can use the shuttle data provided by 'DataAddress'/'DataSize' for own usage instead.

 usage:
 ```